SoftwareAG/c8y-docs/content/cockpit/managing-assets-bundle/asset-hierarchy.md

 * **Gateway devices** establish the communication from other devices to {{< product-c8y-iot >}} but do not include sensors or actuators.
 Typical gateway devices include Zigbee, Modbus, M-Bus or KNX gateways.

-The following documentation explains how to work with smart devices and gateway devices in the Cockpit application.
+The following section explains how to work with smart devices and gateway devices in the Cockpit application.

 The first example shows how smart devices are linked into the asset hierarchy: